-This light and refreshing dessert makes a great alternative to the heavier, rich festive desserts such as Christmas pudding and fruit mince pies.
-If you are struggling with a poor appetite and taste changes, this is the perfect dessert for you.
+This light and refreshing sorbet makes a great alternative to rich festive desserts such as Christmas pudding and fruit mince pies.
+If you are struggling with a poor appetite and taste changes, this is the perfect taster for you.

 Recipe created by Nourish cook and Dietitian, Clare Gray

 Prep time:15 minutes, plus 6-7 hours in the fridge and 2 hours freezing